Divi Builder Review: A Smart Choice for Agencies and Freelancers

 As a comparison, you can achieve it with a few clicks in Elementor and Breakdance.

-🤔 How to Add Custom CSS in Divi Builder
+## How to Add Custom CSS in Divi Builder

 In general, there are two options to add custom CSS in Divi Builder.
 First, you can add custom CSS to a specific module element.
-For instance, you can add custom CSS the post title element of the Blog module.
+For instance, you can add custom CSS to the post title element of the Blog module.

 If you prefer defining the selector yourself, you can also do it.
 Simply switch to the Free-Form CSS tab and you can define any selector.